9664250/TeamSparkleRocket/README.md

 # TeamFormations

-## Team name: Team Salvage
+## Team name: Team Sparkle Rockets

 ## Robot name: Spark

 ### Robot purpose:
-Robot is mobile and has the main goal of carrying snacks and water.
-Robot has a cupholder, a storage for snacks that can open with a button, and can move around to follow the person,Robot can also scan the food to ajust size.
+Stationary.
+The robot's function is to be able to launch a rocket in the air and potentially become mobile to retrieve the rocket.